-Land ownership and use adjacent to the reserve in the upper Muddy River floodplain and surrounding upland is a combination of federal multiple use, refuge, and reservation (BLM, USFWS, and tribal lands), conservation use (Southern Nevada Water Authority [SNWA] land), and residential, agricultural, and commercial uses (private land) (Figure 2).
-The Warm Springs Natural Area, located north and east of the Muddy River Reserve, is managed by SNWA to protect the federally endangered Moapa dace (Moapa coriacea), restore natural habitat, protect water resources, and provide recreational and educational opportunities for the public (SNWA 2011).
+- The Warm Springs Natural Area, located north and east of the Muddy River Reserve (especially near parcels A, B, and E), is managed by SNWA to protect the federally endangered Moapa dace, restore natural habitat, protect water resources, and provide recreational and educational opportunities for the public (SNWA 2011).
 The area consists of 1,220 acres of floodplain and surrounding uplands, with 3.8 miles of Muddy River riverfront.
-Development of nature trails and interpretive zones at the Warm Springs Natural Area were completed in 2018 to include more opportunities for public use to increase awareness about the challenges of water management and the biodiversity of the area.
-USFWS manages the headwaters of the Muddy River as the Moapa Valley National Wildlife Refuge.
+Development of nature trails and interpretive zones at the Warm Springs Natural Area were completed in 2018 to include more opportunities for public use to increase awareness about the challenges of water management and the biodiversity of the area. - USFWS manages the headwaters of the Muddy River as the Moapa Valley National Wildlife Refuge.
 The refuge was established in 1979 for the conservation of the Moapa dace and other species that depend on the thermal spring habitat of the headwaters.
 The refuge covers 116 acres and is managed as part of the Desert National Wildlife Refuge Complex.
-The BLM manages the floodplain and surrounding uplands along approximately 1.8 river miles between Parcel E and Parcels F and H. The Moapa River Indian Reservation encompasses the floodplain south of Parcel H, along approximately 2.4 river miles.

-To the west and north of Parcels A and C, respectively, is property managed by NV Energy.
-It was used to pump and deliver groundwater for the operation of the Reid Gardner Power Plant (since closed) located approximately 5.5 river miles downstream.
-Properties adjacent to Parcels A, B, and E on the east bank of the Muddy River are privately owned or held by SNWA as the Warm Springs Natural Area.
-The private parcels are used for agriculture (tree farm) and for a rural residence with commercial recreation/rv park.
+This refuge is not directly adjacent to the Muddy River Parcels, but is considered a notable land use. - The Moapa River Indian Reservation encompasses the floodplain south of Parcel H along approximately 2.4 river miles. - NV Energy manages the property to the west and north of Parcels A and C. This area was used to pump and deliver groundwater for the operation of the Reid Gardner Power Plant (since closed and demolished) located approximately 5.5 river miles downstream. - Private property on the east bank of parcels A, B, and E are used for agriculture (tree farm) as well as a rural residence with commercial recreation/RV park.
 The planned land use designation for these properties is commercial neighborhood.
-This designation allows low to medium intensity commercial services, including an existing recreational vehicle park.
+This designation allows low to medium intensity commercial services, including an existing recreational vehicle park. - Private property owned by the Moapa band of Paiutes adjacent to the south of Parcels B and C has a history of being used as a nursery for landscape plants.